alexobenauer/Wonder/README.md

 ### Use resource drives

 Providers should use resource drives, as described above.
 For example, in `EventsProvider`, we fetch the calendar events using the system's EventKit API.
-We don't want or need to store this data in the synced, on-disk user drive; this data is already stored locally!
+We don't want or need to store this data in the cloud-synced user drive; this data is already stored locally, and it's already synced to other devices by the OS.
 Instead, our provider uses an in-memory resource drive in the item store to store its facts.

 There are times when providers should store items in the user drive, and that's generally when we've manually requested or saved a specific item during use.
 E.g. when requesting a weather forecast for our current location, or when saving an email to a specific location in our graph (the email provider keeps incoming emails in an in-memory resource drive, but can save an email to the user drive when we want to pin it into our timeline, or use it in other kinds of organizations within our item graph).
+See an example of this in the `CurrentLocationProvider`, which stores a location check-in whenever we request one.

 ### In-memory drives

 Most of the external world doesn't think in terms of facts about items.
 When an API doesn't let you get this kind of granular information, you'll have to consider your syncing strategy: how will you update the item store when changes happen, based on how your external source provides data?

-For example, in `EventsProvider`, you'll see that we get the local device's calendar events and insert them into an in-memory resource drive.
-Why is it in memory?
-Because we only get events from the EventKit API in big heaps, filtered down only by calendar and date/time.
+In `EventsProvider`, you'll see that we get the local device's calendar events and insert them into an in-memory resource drive.
+We do this because we only get events from the EventKit API in big heaps, filtered down only by calendar and date/time.
 There's no way to get "changes" like we'd write them in the fact store.
-Rather than diffing what comes in against the existing data in the event provider's resource drive, which would also be a valid strategy, whenever there's an update from the EventKit API, the in-memory database is simply cleared and re-filled.
+Rather than diffing what comes in against the existing data in the event provider's resource drive (which would also be a valid strategy, with its own holes), whenever there's an update from the EventKit API, the in-memory database is simply cleared and re-filled.

 ## Apps